 Psychology can help you out

 Psychology isn’t just for psychiatrists, therapists, and research assistants.
 It can also help small business owners and marketers optimize their marketing.
-Try employing these six hacks in your referral programs, and see how they work for your program.
+Try employing these hacks in your referral programs, and see how they work for your program.